 I casually brought up the subject to the captain, and he pointed out three lights.
 “If I line my boat up against those three lights, they lead me straight home.”
 One light was a large buoy anchored off shore, another was the tip of the shore, and the last one was a light near the harbor dock.
 And they didn’t move.
-Like Tom Hanks described here:
+Like Tom Hanks described here.

-Line yourself up against those three lights and you’re in good shape.
 The same concept holds true for life.
 Line your life up against the right guides and they’ll guide you home.
 Three of the guides I use to line up against are satisfaction, leverage, and maturity.
 Let me tell you why.

 The Bible talks about King Solomon, who took stock of his life and said, “So I decided there is nothing better than to enjoy food and drink and to find satisfaction in work.
 Then I realized that these pleasures are from the hand of God.”
 (Ecclesiastes 2:24)